Why Denver Should Be at the Top of your List

 But the state and its capital city have embraced change.
 Here, businesses and philanthropic partners with educators and legislators to transform the system.
 With an early, successful pay-for-performance system for teachers, Denver emphasizes “Empowering Effective Educators.”
 The district is also looking toward its future, closing failing schools and opening new options.

 Denver is a reform-friendly city, with many high-performing charter schools, new education technology startups, and active advocacy organizations.
-In fact last year, Colorado’s Senator Michael Bennet and Mayor Michael Hancock were named Champions for Charter Schools by the National Alliance for Public Charter Schools.
+In fact, Colorado’s Senator Michael Bennet and Mayor Michael Hancock were named Champions for Charter Schools by the National Alliance for Public Charter Schools in 2015.
 These efforts are increasing achievement and enticing families – and professionals – back to Denver.